Why Should I Have a Bank Account?

 Having a bank account can be a great tool for managing your personal finances.
 Account statements can help you determine how and where you are spending your money and put you on track for a reasonable savings plan.
 Additionally, personal savings accounts often pay interest, which basically earns you free money.
 Interest paid means your money is working harder for you.

-To open up a standard bank account, visit some institutions in your neighborhood and compare fees, interest rates and other benefits before deciding which bank is right for you.
+To open up a standard bank account, visit some financial institutions in your neighborhood and compare fees, interest rates and other benefits before deciding which bank is right for you.
 Make sure to compare a national bank, a regional institution and a credit union, if you are eligible to become a member.
+Start with their websites to save you time.

 Download PDF about Why Should I Have a Bank Account by clicking here